Everytime We Touch (album): Release

 The song "One More Night" was first released as part of an EP in 2004, alongside "Love Again" (originally released by Ziria under the title "This Summer") and "Ready for Love", and in 2007 released as a maxi-single in Canada only.
 The 3-track e-Single features 2 remixes by Wild Ace and the original album version.
 The "Wild Ace Club Mix" is also found on a mixed-compilation CD called "HitMix 2007" sponsored by a Toronto (Canada) radio station called Z103.5 and mixed by DJ Danny D. As with most electronic music, there are many remixes.
 Due to the remix package leaking online, many unofficial mixes were made in addition to the official mixes.
 Finally, all the official mixes can be found on promo-series CDs worldwide.

 On 7 November 2012, Cascada's official YouTube page uploaded an unplugged version of "Ready for Love", similarly to Cascada's previous 'Candlelight' Remixes.

 Critical reception

-Sharon Mawer from Allmusic gave the album a mixed review and said the album's songs were for "dancing to" in a "club with lights flashing and people all around" but said that "after an hour of the same repetitive beat, one's senses can become a little jaded."
+Sharon Mawer of AllMusic said the album's songs were for "dancing to" in a "club with lights flashing and people all around" but said that "after an hour of the same repetitive beat, one's senses can become a little jaded."
 Dom Passantino from Stylus Magazine gave the album a C+ and said the album had "a lot of filler" and called "Everytime We Touch" unoriginal.
-Ken Barnes of USA Today, however, awarded the album 3 out of 4 stars and said that "you couldn't ask for a more insanely infectious concoction."
+Ken Barnes of USA Today awarded the album 3 out of 4 stars and said that "you couldn't ask for a more insanely infectious concoction."